Home / SIEW 2025 / SIEW Summit

 Presented by:

 This panel set the stage for a discussion on Asia’s Energy Future by addressing the challenges facing the region's energy sector.
 With Asia’s continued rapid economic growth and increasing energy demands, the need for a sustainable and secure energy system is critical.
-The discussion will focus on how technological innovation, strategic investment, effective policies, and energy transformation can advance the energy transition and strengthened regional cooperation for a resilient and interconnected energy grid.
+The discussion will focus on how technological innovation, strategic investment, effective policies, and energy transformation can advance the energy transition and strengthen regional cooperation for a resilient and interconnected energy grid.

 Panel: